 PURPOSE:

-The purpose of this document is to outline a procedure to follow in reporting hazardous situations that may endanger the health and safety of individuals
+The purpose of this document is to outline a procedure to follow in reporting hazardous situations that may endanger the health and safety of individuals.

 SCOPE

 This policy applies to all USC employees, volunteers, and visitors for any hazard which cannot be corrected instantly, or requires further investigation, or about which you have a significant concern.